saskiabt/tic-tac-toe/README.md

 - Original UI and design.

 - Media queries to resize game for mobile, tablet and laptop.
+Should work on phone and any sized window, with consistent styling.
+I think I spent the greatest amount of time adjusting the styling, but I learned a lot about responsive design through experimenting with different device sizes on devTools.